Aliases for INVS Gene

 GeneCards Summary for INVS Gene

 INVS (Inversin) is a Protein Coding gene.
-Diseases associated with INVS include infantile nephronophthisis and nephronophthisis 2, infantile.
-GO annotations related to this gene include calmodulin binding.
-An important paralog of this gene is ANKRD52.
+Diseases associated with INVS include Nephronophthisis 2 and Infantile Nephronophthisis.
+Among its related pathways are Wnt signaling pathway.
+Gene Ontology (GO) annotations related to this gene include calmodulin binding.

 Required for normal renal development and establishment of left-right axis.
 Probably acts as a molecular switch between different Wnt signaling pathways.
 Inhibits the canonical Wnt pathway by targeting cytoplasmic disheveled (DVL1) for degradation by the ubiquitin-proteasome.
 This suggests that it is required in renal development to oppose the repression of terminal differentiation of tubular epithelial cells by Wnt signaling.
 Involved in the organization of apical junctions in kidney cells together with NPHP1, NPHP4 and RPGRIP1L/NPHP8 (By similarity).
 Does not seem to be strictly required for ciliogenesis (By similarity).